psycho-baller/audora/docs/ONBOARDING.md

 - [ ] Can you see data in Convex dashboard?
 - [ ] Do you understand the monorepo structure?
 - [ ] Have you read the architecture docs?
-- [ ] Do you know where to find help?

----

-## 🎉 You're Ready

-**Total estimated setup time**: 2-3 hours

-You're now ready to start contributing to Audora!
-If you have any questions:

-1. Check the documentation
-2. Ask your team members
-3. Open a GitHub issue
-4. Join the Convex Discord

-**Next steps:**

-- Pick up your first task
-- Ask questions when stuck
-- Make your first PR
-- Help improve the docs!

-Welcome to the team! 🚀